-DNR's responsibilities are carried out through its Geology and Earth Resources Division.
+DNR's responsibilities are carried out through the Washington Geological Survey.
 Metal mine reclamation is regulated through the Surface Mining Act (RCW 78.44, chapter 332-18 WAC)

 Geologists use the term 'Industrial Minerals' to describe nonmetallic minerals that have economic or industrial uses.
 Their characteristics and means of formation are highly variable.
 Historically industrial minerals have been mined statewide; however, most of the production has been on the east side of the state.

 Major Nonmetallic Minerals in Washington

 In Washington, the major nonmetallic minerals are diatomite, shale, silica, olivine (dunite), barite, and carbonates (limestone, dolomite and marble).